kotarak/vimpire/README.txt

 vimclojure.jar in your Classpath:

 java -cp /path/to/clojure.jar:/path/to/clojure-contrib.jar:/path/to/vimclojure.jar com.martiansoftware.nailgun.NGServer 127.0.0.1

+There is also a launcher script included in the bin subdirectory based on Stephen C. Gilardi's clj-env-dir launcher.
+Set the environment variable CLOJURE_EXT to the name of a directory containing the jars and (possibly links to) subdirectories you want in your classpath.
+Additionally the CLASSPATH environment variable will be added to the classpath.

 Put the nailgun client somewhere into your PATH or specify the location in your .vimrc.